FedyCCodes/Machine-Learning-Letters/README.md

 ![Drawing The Letter](github_images/screenshot-1.png)

-The two buttons below it allow you to "Learn", meaning that the data is then compiled into it's data base, or "Clear" which means you restart the drawing.
+The two buttons below allow you to "Learn", meaning that the data is then compiled into its database, or "Clear" which means you restart the drawing.

 ### Interpreting the Drawing:

-After that your drawing will be shown below and converted into a 3 by 3 floating point matrix to demonstrate how the computer perceives the drawing that you drew.
+After that, your drawing will be shown below and converted into a 3 by 3 floating point matrix to demonstrate how the computer perceives the drawing that you drew.

 ![Converting The Letter](github_images/screenshot-2.png)